ExpatAdminHubEuropean expat guide

 Is a free rental management app legally compliant in France?

 Yes — compliance is about the document produced, not the platform tier.
 Hestia Software ships a 100% free product with ALUR-compliant leases, eIDAS-qualified signature, and dated-photo état des lieux.
-The same compliance applies to free tiers of Rentila, BailFacile and to Rent — Bail, Quittance, Loyer's free download (where the vault is free; document generation requires a Rental Pack).
+The same compliance applies to free tiers of Rentila, BailFacile and to Rent — Bail, Quittance, Loyer's free download (where the vault is free and the first property is free with 10 documents included; further document generation uses a Rental Pack).

 What does a French rental management app actually cost over 5 years?